Darketoo/todoApp/README.md

 The Spring Boot application will launch and be running on port 8080

-## Endpoints 📖

-The API has the following endpoints:

-All endpoints are documented using Swagger UI.
+All endpoints and schemas are documented using Swagger UI.
 You can view the documentation at http://localhost:8080/swagger-ui/index.html#/, which is the default endpoint for the Swagger UI.

 ## Built with 🛠
  * Java version 17 - Language used